sakaki-/gentoo-on-rpi-64bit/README.md

 If you wish to add Bluetooth peripherals (e.g., a wireless mouse and/or keyboard) to your RPi3, please see [below](#add_bt_device).

+If you would like to run **benchmarks** on your RPi3 system, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Effective-Benchmarking-on-your-64-Bit-RPi3-System).

 The `@world` set of packages (from `/var/lib/portage/world`) pre-installed on the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-packages) (note that the version numbers shown in this list are Gentoo ebuilds, but they generally map 1-to-1 onto upstream package versions).
 > The *full* package list for the image (which includes @system and dependencies) may also be viewed, [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-all-packages).